-Lesotho holds a very rural and traditional culture and the natural setting is unimaginably beautiful.
-This fabled mountain kingdom mainly offers mountains and raw nature.
-In the landscape, there are a few dots of charming little round houses that form very cozy villages.
-Visiting one of these villages is a relieving experience as you become amazed at how traditional and down to earth people live here.
+Lesotho holds a rural and traditional culture and the nature in this country is unimaginably beautiful.
+There are a lot of mountains in Lesotho and there many charming little round houses in the landscape.
+Some of these little round residences form villages and visiting one of these villages is a relieving experience.
+It’s amazing how traditional and down to earth people live in Lesotho.

 A rondavel is traditionally made with locally found raw materials.
 Stones are stacked up in the round walls and the mortar consists of sand, soil, or combinations of these, mixed with cow dung.

 Lesotho is most famous for two things: horses (actually they’re pony’s) and villagers that wear colorful blankets over their shoulders.

 Tales tell that the queen of England gave the King of Lesotho a colorful blanket as a gift.
 She gave him this gift when Lesotho became an independent country in 1966.
 Being grateful he wrapped the blanket around his shoulders.
 Ever since it’s been a national tradition in Lesotho to wear a colorful carpet over the shoulders.